Raymond Childs III: 2021 mass shooting

 According to reports, the incident was allegedly triggered by a dispute over Childs III violating his curfew.
 He had taken his father's car without permission on a Saturday night, an action family members stated was not permitted.
 Upon his return after midnight, his father, Raymond Childs II, reportedly said that consequences would follow.

-Following a late-night dispute, Raymond Childs III allegedly retrieved two 9-millimeter firearms in the early hours of the morning, and proceeded to shoot members of his family.
+Following a late-night dispute, Childs III allegedly retrieved two 9-millimeter firearms in the early hours of the morning, and proceeded to shoot members of his family.
 Prosecutors stated that he moved through the house, shooting victims in separate rooms.

 At the time of the incident, Childs III was 17 years old.
-He was accused of fatally shooting his father, Raymond Childs Jr. (42); his stepmother, Kezzie Childs (42); his siblings, Elijah Childs (18) and Rita Childs (13); his brother’s partner, Kiara Hawkins (19); and Hawkins’ unborn child.
+He was accused of fatally shooting his father, Raymond Childs Jr. (42); his stepmother, Kezzie Childs (42); his siblings, Elijah Childs (18) and Rita Childs (13); his brother's partner, Kiara Hawkins (19); and Hawkins’ unborn child.
 A 15-year-old sibling survived the shooting with gunshot wounds and contacted authorities.

-Childs fled the scene and was arrested the following day at a relative’s residence.
+Childs fled the scene and was arrested the following day at a relative's residence.
 The firearms used in the shooting were later turned over to police by extended family members.
-According to Indianapolis Metropolitan Police Chief Randal Taylor, the incident was the city’s deadliest mass shooting in over a decade.
+According to Indianapolis Metropolitan Police Chief Randal Taylor, the incident was the city's deadliest mass shooting in over a decade.

 Legal proceedings

-Childs was formally charged with six counts of murder, one count of attempted murder, and one count of unlawful possession of a handgun.
-His initial trial in July 2024 ended in a mistrial following a courtroom disturbance involving a witness.
-A retrial began in October 2024 and concluded with a guilty verdict on all counts after five days of proceedings.
+Childs was charged with six counts of murder, one count of attempted murder, and one count of unlawful possession of a handgun.
+The first trial took place in July 2024 and resulted in a mistrial because of an outburst in court regarding a witness.
+This second trial occurred in October 2024 and led to a conviction in five days.

 On March 10, 2025, a judge in Marion County sentenced Childs to 360 years in prison.
 The sentence consisted of consecutive terms for each murder conviction, emphasizing the gravity of the offenses.